 At EDHEC student finance club, we have a Sustainable finance division where we collaborate and share knowledge regarding investing strategies across industries considering ESG parameters.
 Our objective is to educate, engage and explore sustainability and augment our awareness in the field.

-As the former US President Barack Obama once said: “no challenge poses a greater threat to future generations than climate change”, and we, as students, we decided to tackle head, once and for all, this issue.
-We, as EDHEC students, we want to change things, and we can proudly say that with the new strategic plan announced by EDHEC, we are well supported, because we all are acting, today, for the “future generations”.
+As the former US President Barack Obama once said: “no challenge poses a greater threat to future generations than climate change”, and we, as students, decided to tackle head, once and for all, this issue.
+We, as EDHEC students, want to change things, and we can proudly say that with the new strategic plan announced by EDHEC, we are well supported, because we all are acting, today, for the “future generations”.